carpentries-incubator/python-ecology-lesson/episodes/visualizing-matplotlib.md

 This means we didn't create a new object, we just asked Python to show us the output of the function.
 When we created `complete_old` with the `=` operator it didn't print an output, but it stored the object in Python which we can later use.

-From the output we can read that `complete_old` is an object of "Pandas DataFrame" type.
+From the output we can read that `complete_old` is an object of pandas DataFrame type.
 We'll explore in depth what a DataFrame is in the next episode.
 For now, we only need to keep in mind that our data is now contained in a DataFrame.
 And this is important as the methods we'll cover now -`.head()`, `.info()`, and `.plot()`-